jadilorenzo/obsidian/Untitled 8.md

 Some things should never be desecrated.

+Like music.
+I know you approved of the bruh song.

 Who here loves good music?

 If a speaker asked me this question, I would be waving my hands from the back of the auditorium saying, "Pick me!"